Ethan826/tablexi-coding-challenge/README.md

-This could be refactored less cleanly to use ES6 tail call optimization, but (1) TCO is not implemented in any of the polyfills or transpilers, see <https://goo.gl/XlWN3G>, and (2) we run into runtime issues before any stack overflows.
+This could be refactored less cleanly to use ES6 tail call optimization, but (1) TCO is not implemented in any of the polyfills or transpilers, see <https://goo.gl/XlWN3G>, and (2) we run into time issues before any stack overflows.

 ### Conceptual explanation